 **Helpful tips and common mistakes

 As mentioned before, poutine is a dish that originated in Canada.
-It started with just french fries and cheese curds; the gravy was added on later to help keep the fries warmer longer.
-Many restaurants and bars now serve variations of poutine, adding bacon, pulled pork, rabbit confit, caviar, foie gras, and even truffles.
-Since foie gras is no longer legal in California and truffles are too pricey for my budget, I decided to add Korean bbq short ribs to the dish instead.
+Originally, poutine consisted of just fries and cheese curds but over time, people started to add gravy to keep the fries warm.
+Many restaurants now serve variations of poutine, adding bacon, pulled pork, foie gras, and even truffles.
+I decided to go Fusion and add Korean bbq short ribs to the dish.

-For the gravy, stick to lighter gravies that are prepared from chicken, turkey or vegetarian.
+For the gravy, stick to lighter stocks such as chicken, turkey, or vegetarian.
 The gravy needs to be light enough to help maintain the crispiness of the fries.
 This explains why thicker beef or pork gravies are rarely used for poutine.

-Now the cheese curds are what makes poutine so different than gravy fries sold in the United States; however, they are almost impossible to find here, especially in Los Angeles.
+Now the cheese curds are what makes poutine so different than gravy fries; however, they are almost impossible in Los Angeles.
 What are cheese curds exactly?
 They are the solids parts of soured milk (sounds appetizing no?) with a mild taste.
-To compensate for this item, I substituted it with fresh mozzarella cheese.
+To compensate, I substituted it with fresh mozzarella cheese.

-As expected, this dish was insanely delicious.
+As expected, this galbi poutine was insanely delicious.
 The tender slightly sweet galbi with crispy french fries, gooey melted mozzarella, and savory gravy, what can be better?
 I don't think I have to convince you that you should try this dish immediately!